aaalgieee/aaalgieee/README.md

 - Javascript

 ## Other Skills 🖼
-Alongside with making code, I do:
+Alongside of making code, I do:

 - Video Editing (Adobe Premiere Pro and After Effects)
 - Graphic Design